dermesser/uvco/README.md

 execution state, and resume it as soon as the promise is ready.
 Currently, promises cannot be cancelled.

-When in doubt, refer to the examples in `test/`; they are actively maintained and keep the current state of the examples below.
+When in doubt, refer to the examples in `test/`; they are actively maintained.

 ### Basic event loop set-up